 The fact is, most property investors fail.

-Stats show that around 50 per cent of people who buy an investment property sell up in the first five years, and of those who stay in the game, 90 per cent never get past owning one or two properties.
+Well the stats show that around 50 per cent of people who buy an investment property sell up in the first five years, and of those who stay in the game, 90 per cent never get past owning one or two properties.

 These statistics suggest that in fact, many Australians don’t know how to invest in property effectively.